 The company’s focuses on early stage exploration opportunities, emphasizing prospect generation, building up land positions, and using the latest survey and production technologies to increase yield.
 It is also expanding into new geographies and is looking to explore and develop unconventional oil and gas projects (such as shale plays).

 In 2011 the company relocated its London office to Bucharest to be closer to its active exploration and production projects in Romania.

 Signaling a move into a new area of exploration for the company, and a controversial one at that, in 2007 Hunt Oil struck a deal with Kurdish Iraqi officials to explore for oil in Iraq's semi-autonomous Kurdish region.
-However, Iraq's central government in Baghdad has not yet (in 2013) determined a National Oil Law, threatening the long-term legitimacy of a contract made by a regional authority.
+However, Iraq's central government in Baghdad had not yet determined a National Oil Law, threatening the long-term legitimacy of a contract made by a regional authority.
 Opening another new area, the company also formed a joint venture in 2010 to explore in Romania.

 The company's LNG project in Peru got some good news in 2008, securing some $2.25 billion in third-party financing to complete its LNG plant and pipeline.
 In 2010 the LNG plant, the first in South America, became operational.

 In other good news, in 2009 Yemen LNG Company (in which Hunt Oil owns a 17% stake) started LNG production from its liquefaction terminal in Balhaf.